robertmaidstone/circadian-airway-resistance/README.md

 - Inputs from data/ folder
 - Run an _analysis.R file (DCP and flexivent examples given) which will use functions from functions.R to run the analysis, some data manipulating may be needed.
 - Outputs will be written to plots/
+-
+## Citation
+If using this code please cite the repository.

+## Contributing
+Contributions, suggestions, and extensions are welcome.
+Please open an issue or submit a pull request.
 ## References

 1. Ritz, C., Baty, F., Streibig, J. C., Gerhard, D. (2015) Dose-Response Analysis Using R PLOS ONE,  10(12), e0146021